 Cost: ExpressVPN is the most expensive service in our roundup, but I’ve never heard anyone complain.
 When privacy is your priority, it’s money well spent.

 Surfshark is another well-rounded VPN service, offering good speed, excellent security, and a complete feature set.
-It’s also extremely affordable and places no limit on the number of devices you can connect.
+It’s also highly affordable and places no limit on the number of devices you can connect.

 - Consumer rating: 4.3 stars based on 8,212 reviews (Trustpilot)